willauld/IEVS/README.md

     - which is VSE(method)=1-[BR(method) / BR(Random Ballot)]
 - Compare results with vse-sim and understand why there are differences
 - Add analysis of individual simulations what factors of goodness are being vialated?
 For exmample: vote splitting, latter no harm...

+Questions:
+- In EMETH PlurIR() looks like two separate checks for (PSecond < 0).
+I think we only want the second of these, verify.